top of page

 3 min read

 The number one conversation in recruiting is the effect of Artificial intelligence on the recruitment process.
-As the CEO of a management recruitment firm, I am approached by an outside AI firm every few business days with an AI-based tool or resource that will dramatically support our recruiting effort and help my firm improve its productivity.
-The AI phenomenon has been ongoing for the past few years but has accelerated this past year rapidly.
+As the CEO of a management recruitment firm, I am approached by an outside AI firm every few business days with an AI-based tool or resource that will dramatically support our recruiting efforts and help my firm improve its productivity.

-There are plenty of pros to using Artificial intelligence in recruitment.
+There are Plenty of Pros to using Artificial Intelligence in Recruitment.

 Here are some issues to seriously consider before implementing AI in the recruitment process:

-Erosion of the candidate experience:
+Erosion of the Candidate Experience:

-Automated bias in the process:
+Automated bias in the Process:

-Fairness in the hiring process.
+Fairness in the Hiring Process:

-What happens to all the data collected?
+What Happens to all the Data Collected?

 We should use Artificial intelligence to inform hiring decisions, not make them.
 While I believe in using technology to improve productivity, AI has a long way to go and should be used cautiously to aid in the process.
 AI should not replace human decision-making and should be one of several inflection points when choosing the best candidates to hire for your organization.